-- Thirdly, if the grievance is unresolved after meeting with the Deputy Head of Primary (3-6), please contact Primary Administration, to arrange an appointment with the Deputy Head of Primary (Wellbeing) who will advise you on the next point of contact. - Fourthly, if the grievance is still not resolved an appointment can be made to see the Head of the Primary School to discuss concerns still requiring resolution. - The fifth step in the process is an opportunity to discuss the concern with the College Principal. - Finally, if no resolution is reached, the matter should be directed to the College Board in writing.
+- Secondly, if the grievance remains unresolved after meeting the classroom teacher, the parent should make an appointment with the relevant Coordinator or Deputy Head of Primary. - Thirdly, if the grievance is still not resolved, an appointment can be made to see the Head of the Primary School to discuss concerns still requiring resolution. - The fourth step in the process is an opportunity to discuss the concern with the College Principal. - Finally, if no resolution is reached, the matter should be directed to the College Board in writing.